nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     # The quadratic distance between two nodes, with a noisy distance component.
     p = nest.spatial.distance**2 + 0.4 * nest.random.uniform() * nest.spatial.distance

-Using parameters to set node properties
+Use parameters to set node properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using Parameters makes it easy to set node properties
+Using parameters makes it easy to set node properties

   +-----------------------------------------------+----------------------------------------------------+
   | NEST 2.x                                      | NEST 3.0                                           |